poing/laravel-elb/README.md

 * Middleware to recognize **secure** requests
 * Middleware for HTTP to HTTPS redirection
-  * *Includes the ability to configure exceptions for HTTPS redirection*
+  * *Includes the ability to configure exceptions to the HTTPS redirection*
 * Environment Configuration Files `.ebextensions` for Deployment

 ---